Rock Against Racism, online, Until 30 May 2020, free entry - Visit now

 RAR was present at ‘the Battle’ and Shelton described the day as what really kicked the movement off.
 It had been born a year earlier out of a mission to challenge racist and fascist tendencies in British music and unite people across different musical genres, particularly reggae and punk.
 It was still rare for black and white musicians to perform together at the time, and RAR played a big part in changing this through the more than 500 gigs it staged around the UK between 1976-1982.
 Shelton became one of the movement’s key activists, photographing audiences and performers such as The Clash, Elvis Costello, Misty in Roots, Tom Robinson, Au Pairs and The Specials at RAR concerts, and helping to produce its influential fanzine Temporary Hoarding.

-The national touring exhibition of Shelton’s collected images from the period is now traveling to Gallery Oldham, offering a fascinating snapshot of the raw energy, optimism and excitement that defined RAR, as well as the social context out of which it emerged.
+The national touring exhibition by Autograph of Shelton’s collected images from the period is now online at Gallery Oldham, offering a fascinating snapshot of the raw energy, optimism and excitement that defined RAR, as well as the social context out of which it emerged.
 With levels of racism and nationalist support back on the rise in Britain and abroad, this important chapter in music history seems well worth revisiting, and Shelton’s photographs bring it alive powerfully.